JAC Internships for Fall, 2022

-The Justice Arts Coalition (JAC) will be seeking remote and local (DC area) Interns to assist in all areas of operations, including website maintenance and development, email, social media, and fundraising, as well as in organizing, advertising, and facilitating events.
-Winter/Spring interns are asked to participate in a few training sessions in December, begin working in January, and commit through the end of May.
-Applications will be accepted starting October 1, 2021.
+The Justice Arts Coalition (JAC) is seeking local (DC area) and remote Interns to assist in all areas of operations, including website maintenance and development, email, social media, and fundraising, as well as in organizing, advertising, and facilitating events.
+Fall interns are asked to participate in a few training sessions in August, begin working in September and commit through at least the end of December.
+Applications are being accepted now.

 These are part or full time internships requiring a commitment of either 20 or 40 hours per week and a relatively flexible schedule to accommodate evening meetings and events.
 Part time interns will receive a stipend of $1000 for the term, and full time interns will receive $2000.

 The ideal candidates will have a deep commitment to JAC’s mission, vision, and values, and should be organized, with strong attention to detail, possess excellent computer skills (including competency using WordPress, Zoom, Google Drive, ActionNetwork, and all social media platforms) and be able to work independently and complete projects quickly without sacrificing quality and accuracy.

 We have a number of positions candidates can choose from based on their interests and skills:

 - Maintaining and updating the Justice Arts Coalition website

 - Maintaining and beautifying our online galleries and artist portfolios

 - Maintaining our online artwork database

 - Messaging and relationship-building via the JAC social media accounts, email account, and website